|Title:||Python Governance Voting Process|

 The governance situation should be resolved in a timely fashion.
-Ideally that should happen by the end of the year which unblocks substantial improvements to be merged in time for Python 3.8.
-At the latest, the governance situation needs to be resolved by PyCon 2019 to avoid a PR crisis.
+Ideally that should happen by the end of the 2018 which unblocks substantial improvements to be merged in time for Python 3.8.
+At the latest, the governance situation needs to be resolved by PyCon US 2019 to avoid a PR crisis.

 We are voting to choose which governance PEP should be implemented by the Python project.
-The list of candidate PEPs is listed in PEP 8000 and consists of six PEPs (PEP 8010, PEP 8011, PEP 8012, PEP 8013, PEP 8014, and PEP 8015).
+The list of candidate PEPs is listed in PEP 8000 and consists of all PEPs numbered in the 801X range.

 Every CPython core developer is invited to vote.
 In the interest of transparency and fairness, we are asking core developers to self-select based on whether the governance situation will affect them directly.
 In other words, we are recommending for inactive core developers who intend to remain inactive to abstain from voting.

 November 16th, 2018 to November 30th, 2018 is the official governance PEP review period.
 We discourage the PEP authors from making major substantive changes during this period, although it is expected that minor tweaks may occur, as the result of this discussion period.